Palestinians clash with IDF near Hebron 370.

 (photo credit: REUTERS)

-An al-Qaida-linked group said three gunmen killed in the West Bank by Israeli security forces this past November were its members, and that their presence there showed that the Islamist network had taken root in the Palestinian territories.
+An al-Qaida-linked group said three gunmen killed in the West Bank by Israeli security forces last week were its members, and that their presence there showed that the Islamist network had taken root in the Palestinian territories.

 Al-Qaida has struggled to build up significant support in the West Bank, analysts say, and the Palestinian Authority last week denied an Israeli report the men were linked to the organization.